openshift-pipelines/pipelines-as-code/docs/content/docs/guide/privaterepo.md

 to use and be able to clone private repositories.

-Whenever Pipelines as Code create a new PipelineRun in the target namespace it will create or update a secret called :
+Whenever Pipelines as Code create a new PipelineRun in the target namespace it will create or update a secret called:

-`pac-git-basic-auth-REPOSITORY_OWNER-REPOSITORY_NAME`
+`pac-gitauth-REPOSITORY_OWNER-REPOSITORY_NAME-RANDOM_STRING`

-The secret contains a `.gitconfig` and a Git credentials `.git-credentials` with the https URL using the token it discovered from the GitHub application or attached to the secret.
+The secret contains a `.gitconfig` and Git credentials `.git-credentials` with the https URL using the token it discovered from the GitHub application or attached to the secret.